leuzera/sd-access-control/README.md

 These server has two interfaces, one for a REST API and one for a gRPC API.

+> The Admin Panel can be found at [website branch](/leuzera/sd-access-control/tree/website)

 ## Build Setup

 ```bash